nestybox/sysbox/README.md

 ### Inner Container Image Preloading

--   You can create a system container image that includes inner container images, with a simple Dockerfile or Docker commit.
+-   You can create a system container image that includes inner container images using a simple Dockerfile or via Docker commit.
+See [here](docs/quickstart/images.md) for more.

 Please see our [Roadmap](#roadmap) for a list of features we are working on.